Privacy Policy

 | Email address | Account creation, authentication, password resets, critical security notifications | Art.
 6(1)(b) - Contract performance |

-| Hashed password (bcrypt) | Secure authentication | Art.
+| Hashed password (held by our authentication provider) | Secure authentication | Art.
 6(1)(b) - Contract performance |

 | Display name (optional) | Personalisation of the user interface | Art.
 6(1)(a) - Consent |